Cliffs of Slieve League the magnificent sea cliffs of Donegal

-The Sliabh Liag Cliffs reach a height of 1,972 feet/601 meters which makes them nearly 3 times higher than the Cliffs of Moher and twice the height of the Eiffel Tower in Paris.
+How high are The Sliabh Liag Cliffs?
+The Cliffs reach a height of 1,972 feet/601 meters which makes them nearly 3 times higher than the Cliffs of Moher and twice the height of the Eiffel Tower in Paris.
 The natural biodiversity of flora and fauna found here on the Cliffs is breathtaking.

 How to get to Slieve League

 Slieve League is in South West Donegal which is about a 4-hour drive from Dublin, or 3 from Belfast, or Galway.
-The cliffs are found just outside Teelin which is located on Donegal Bay about 12 miles from Killybegs and around an hour or so drive from Donegal Town.
+The cliffs are found just outside Teelin which is located on Donegal Bay the drive from Killybegs to Slieve League is about 22 kilometres from Killybegs and around an hour or so drive from Donegal Town.

 There is no public transport to the Slieve League Cliffs but there are several tour companies that will take you to the cliffs.
 However, Slieve League Tours situated in Teelin offers a special service to individuals and to groups of all sizes who wish to see the cliffs, as access to the cliffs is unsuitable for coaches.
 They run a guided shuttle service to the Slieve league viewing point from the coach/car park at the Slieve League Cultural Centre and from the village of Carrick.

 If you are driving from Donegal Town the way to Killybegs is signposted on the road which is the N56.
-From Killybegs, you will see the signs to Slieve League on the way you will pass the Rusty Mackerel which is a brilliant place for lunch or a rest stop.
+From Killybegs, you can stop at Largy Point were you will find Donegal’s, Secret Waterfall.
+You will see the signs to Slieve League and on the way you will pass the Rusty Mackerel which is a brilliant place for lunch or a rest stop.

 From Bruckless which is just before Killybegs, the N56 turns into the R263 follow this road all the way to Carrick (which by the way is where Sarah Jessica Parker and her family come to stay in Donegal).
 From Carrick drive to Teelin where you will see the road signs to Bunglas Road and the Slieve League Cliffs.